misken/hillmaker/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from the many analysts and health care institutions for both their direct and indirect support of the ongoing evolution of hillmaker over the past three decades.
+We acknowledge contributions from the many analysts and healthcare institutions for both their direct and indirect support of the ongoing evolution of hillmaker over the past three decades.

 # References